 Wagamama has revealed how to make one of their most popular dishes, so now everyone can enjoy their famous katsu chicken curry recipe at home.

-The secret to Wagamama’s signature chicken katsu curry is the combination of curry powder, turmeric, chicken stock, coconut milk and soy sauce, along with onions, garlic and ginger.
-To adapt this recipe for vegetarians or vegans, you could substitute the chicken with aubergine or sweet potato.
+The secret to Wagamama’s signature chicken katsu curry is the combination of curry powder, turmeric, chicken stock, coconut milk, and soy sauce, along with onions, garlic, and ginger.
 Serve with carrot ribbons, to really feel like you’re dining in at a Wagamama restaurant – and, don’t forget the chopsticks.

 - For the sauce: